RWTH-EBC/CrafTiMod/README.md

 ## Files

-This repository contains 3 files:
+This repository contains the following files and folders:

 - '''realization_times.xlsx''':
 	> Realization times by modernization measure.
 The file contains all interview data, divided into one sheet per modernization measure.
+- '''raw_data_csv''':
+	> Folder containing the realization times by modernization measure in csv format in different files per measure.
 - '''interview_guidline.pdf''':
 	> Interview guidline used in the expert interviews.
 Other data can be collected by using the guideline.
 - '''paper.pdf''':